A Nonparametric Approach with Marginals for Modeling Consumer Choice: Introduction

-The rest of this paper is organized as follows.
+{ Figure \ref{fig:flowchat} summarizes how the above applications of our exact characterization of the MDM model (Theorem \ref{thm:feascon-mdm}) could combine to constitute a practically useful workflow in which optimization serves as the basis for computing choice probabilities and revenues for previously unobserved assortments.} { }The rest of this paper is organized as follows.
 We begin with a brief review of related literature and provide a precise description of MDM in Section \ref{sec:literature review}.
 We derive the exact characterization of MDM representable choice probabilities in Section \ref{sec:mdm-characterization} and discuss its implications for tractability and representational power.
 In Sections \ref{sec:prediction-mdm} and \ref{sec:lom}, we develop data-driven methods for prediction and estimation as applications of the characterization.
-We discuss the case where the products can be grouped based on the similarity of the marginal distribution of their utilities in Section \ref{sec:gmdm}.
-We conclude with a discussion after presenting the results of numerical experiments in Section \ref{sec:experiment}.
-Proofs, illustrative examples, results of additional experiments, and useful additional information on the experiments are provided in the electronic companion (EC).
+We conclude with a discussion after presenting the results of numerical experiments in Section \ref{sec:experiment} and \ref{sec:exp_limitation}.
+Proofs, illustrative examples, results of additional experiments, and more information on the experiments are in the electronic companion (EC).